Prussian Academy of Sciences: 20th century

 On 25 November 1915 Albert Einstein presented his field equations of general relativity to the Academy.

 Under the rule of Nazi Germany from 1933 to 1945, the Academy was subject to the Gleichschaltung, a "Nazification" process that was established to take totalitarian control over various aspects of society.
 However, compared with other institutions, such as the universities where Jewish employees and members were expelled starting in 1933, Jewish Academy members were not expelled until 1938, following a direct request by the Ministry of Education.

 The new Academy statute went into effect on 8 June 1939, reorganizing the Academy according to the Nazi leadership principle (the Führerprinzip).

-Following World War II, the Soviet Military Administration in Germany, or SMAD, reorganized the Academy under the name of Deutsche Akademie der Wissenschaften zu Berlin (German Academy of Sciences at Berlin) on 1 July 1946.
+Following World War II, after negotiations with the Soviet Military Administration in Germany, or SMAD, the Academy reopened under the new name Deutsche Akademie der Wissenschaften zu Berlin (German Academy of Sciences at Berlin) on 1 July 1946.
 In 1972, it was renamed Akademie der Wissenschaften der DDR or AdW (Academy of Sciences of the GDR).
 At its height, the AdW had 400 researchers and 24,000 employees in locations across East Germany.
 Following German Reunification, the Academy was disbanded and the Berlin-Brandenburgische Akademie der Wissenschaften ("Berlin-Brandenburg Academy of Sciences and Humanities") was founded in its place, in compliance with a 1992 treaty between the State Parliaments of Berlin and Brandenburg.
 Sixty of the AdW members broke off and created the private Leibniz Society in 1993.